What you need to know: vaping, alcohol, drugs and safe driving

 Every year we run ‘Reducing Risk and Improving Student Knowledge’ (RRISK) with Year 11 students across Northern NSW.
 Students have asked some great questions during these seminars, below are our answers:

 Are there vapes that don’t contain drugs?
-Ie. Vapes that only contains the flavour and none of the drugs?
+Ie. Vapes that only contains the flavour and none of the drugs.

 Labels are frequently wrong.
 Most e-cigarettes on the market in Australia do contain nicotine, even those that claim that they don’t.
 E-cigarettes are unregulated, which means there are no consequences for a manufacturer who doesn’t label their product accurately.
 Even nicotine-free e-cigarettes are harmful to your health.